AdamSkuse/cheat-sheets/Node-gulp-frontend-dev.md

 var john = new Person(“John Doe”, “blue”) john.greet();
 ```
+*N.B.
+The above is the ECMA5 approach to creating 'classes'.
+Later, after installing Babel, we can use the ECMA6 class constructor (see section on Babel).*

 As JS doesn’t have a native ‘require’ function, we can use **Webpack**.
 This will allow us to store class constructors etc in separate .js files to our main code i.e. make it modular.